-On this page we’ll walk you through the different kinds of trash can lid mechanisms, such as step-on trash cans and manual bins with a touch lid.
-We sum up the pros and cons for each mechanism so you can find out what kind of trash can or recycling bin you want to get.
+On this page, we’ll walk you through the different kinds of trash can lid mechanisms, such as step-on trash cans and manual bins with a touch lid.
+We sum up the pros and cons for each instrument so you can find out what kind of trash can or recycling bin you want to get.

 - Open top trash cans without lid

 Recommended: Touchless trash cans are more hygienic in use

 A trash can is a container to collect your household trash and recyclables.
 This makes it an object you rather don’t want to touch with your fingers.
 Especially in the kitchen area, it is more hygienic to have a recycling bin that you don’t need to touch by hand at all.
 Therefore it is recommended to use an automatic trash can with a motion sensor.
 Or a step-on trash can with a foot pedal.
 With these types of trash cans, there is no need to touch the bin with your hand.

 What are the pros and cons of touchless trash cans?

 - Convenient to use with full hands